cds-snc/canadalogin-static-website/website/src/en/users/trouble-signing-up/issues-creating-profile.md

   hideMain: true
 ---

-# Issues creating a profile
+# Problems with creating a profile

 When signing up for GC Sign in, you’ll need to provide some basic information to create your profile, including your:
 - Name